matter-labs/zksync-era/core/bin/custom_genesis_export/README.md

   larger states, ensure the VM has sufficient RAM capacity.
 - After the import, block numbers for all VM logs will be reset to zero - if the imported data has been indexed based on block number, such indexes will break.
+- External Nodes will have to be bootstrapped from data snapshot (i.e. genesis can't be generated locally).